 Voice recognition technology is rapidly gaining in popularity.
 Speech recognition and virtual assistants augmented by AI can take businesses to the next level.
 Gartner predicts that a quarter of application interactions will be performed via voice by 2023.
 Amazon has already teamed with the Marriott hotels.
 As a result, they introduced VPA speakers with Alexa to assist with checkout procedures and management of room amenities.

-If we take the healthcare sector, speech recognition opens new horizons for medical software.
+If we take the healthcare sector, speech recognition medical iot solutions and services opens new horizons for medical software.
 It serves as a tool to enhance patient experience and help medical staff automate their routine tasks while allowing doctors to focus on the ones they treat.
 Did you know that medical dictation software can turn speech into text at speeds up to 160 words per minute?
 Think how much time could be saved on documenting patient records daily.

-This article will focus on the main reasons for the relevance of speech recognition technology in healthcare and spotlight the problems it can solve.
+This article will focus on the main reasons for the relevance of speech recognition technology in healthcare, iot medical devices, and spotlight the problems it can solve.
 The material will be equally useful to medical business owners or heads of medical offices who consider adopting medical voice recognition software and healthcare physicians looking for more advanced solutions to manage their medical practice.

 How Speech Recognition in Healthcare Can Help Transform the Industry